 “In the select group of contemporary vibes players, Locke has claims to head the list.”

 2012 also saw the release of Joe Locke’s first ever symphonic project.
 “Wish Upon A Star” (Motéma) features the Joe Locke Quartet and Lincoln Nebraska’s Symphony Orchestra with arrangements by Ryan Cohan and Tim Garland.

 His recent release on the Motéma label, “Lay Down My Heart – Blues & Ballads Vol 1”, reached the No. 1 position of the Jazz Week album charts in July 2013.

 “Locke has secured a spot among the world’s top jazz vibists – and one of the most popular.
 Without sacrificing his jazz integrity or intent, Locke still manages to engage even casual listeners with a mixture of edgy attitude and artistic purity.”

 — Neil Tesser, Chicago Examiner

 Locke has topped polls and won numerous awards (see below), including two Earshot Golden Ear Awards for “Concert of the Year”, the 2006, 2008, 2009 and 2016 “Mallet Player of the Year” award from the Jazz Journalists Association.
 In 2016 he was honoured with the induction into the Music Hall of Fame of his home town Rochester, NY.
-He is active as a clinician / educator.
-In 2008 and was appointed International Vibraphone Consultant by the Royal Academy of Music, London – a position which he holds on a visiting basis – and received the title of Honorary Associate of the Academy (Hon ARAM) in 2014.
+He is active as a clinician and educator.
+In 2008 he was appointed International Vibraphone Consultant by the Royal Academy of Music, London – a position which he holds on a visiting basis – and received the title of Honorary Associate of the Academy (Hon ARAM) in 2014.

 Please visit the media section for an official press kit, approved high-res promo photos and a downloadable bio sheet.